-What I Learned Working with the Differently-abled / disabled : Empathy
+What I Learned Working with the people with disabilities : Empathy

 For the past decade, I have worked with atleast 250 blind children and adults personally.
 While I work tirelessly to enable a better user experience through self-learning, they have been great teachers for me, teaching me empathy.